nacht29/8-Week-SQL-Challenge/pizza_runner/Part B: Runner and Customer Experience/README.md

 |2        |8       |23.40   |15      |1.56     |
 |3        |5       |10.00   |15      |0.67     |

-We can draw several insighths from this question:
+We can draw several insighths from this:

 **a.
 Which runner has the highest average speed?**